ClinicalTrials.gov

 This study will evaluate the safety and effectiveness of leptin replacement therapy in patients with lipodystrophy (also called lipoatrophy).
 Patients have a total or partial loss of fat cells.
 They also lack the hormone leptin, which is produced by fat cells.
 The leptin deficiency usually causes high blood lipid (fat) levels and insulin resistance that may lead to diabetes.
 Patients may have hormone imbalances, fertility problems, large appetite, and liver disease due to fat accumulation.

-Patients age 5 and older with significant lipodystrophy may be eligible for this study.
-Candidates will be screened with a physical examination and blood tests.
+Patients age greater than or equal to 6 months with significant lipodystrophy may be eligible for this study.
 Participants will be admitted to the NIH Clinical Center for 10 days for the following studies before beginning 12 months of leptin therapy:

 • Ultrasound of the liver and, if abnormalities are found, possibly liver biopsies.